bp96/UoM-4th-Year-MPhys-Project/MachineLearning_Scripts/README.md

 # MPhys_Project_S2_MachineLearning

-See below descriptions of each script, numbered in the correct order to be compiled necessary to generate and train a machine learning model (based on a VGG16 based, UNet-like segmentation network model).
+See below descriptions of each script, numbered in the correct order to be compiled necessary to generate and train a machine learning model (based on a UNet-like segmentation network model).

 1. NiftiToNumpy.py: Script to convert NiFTi files into Numpy files for use in the machine learning code.